 Have you ever thought about the people who helped you grow in your career?
-It may be that a teacher who kindled your interest in a subject, or an employer who recognized your abilities and trained you in a specific area, or a mentor who helped you discover your professional abilities.
+It may be a teacher who kindled your interest in a subject, an employer who recognized your abilities and trained you in a specific area, or a mentor who helped you discover your professional skills.
 We have all been grateful to such people in our lives.

 Creating and executing an effective employee development plan helps organizations improve employee engagement, performance, organizational culture, and more.

-In this article, we deep dive into the different aspects of an employee development plan–including topics like what is a development plan for an employee, how to create an employee development plan, and different aspects to consider.
+In this article, we deep dive into the different aspects of an employee development plan–including topics like what is a development plan for an employee, how to create an employee development plan, and different elements to consider.
 At the same time, you design an employee development plan.

-An employee development plan is a structured approach to training and development, educating, and enabling employees to improve their professional capabilities and value within the organization.
-Such employee engagement and development programs are implemented and managed by the organizations to align with organizational goals and with employees' professional goals.
+The organizations implement such employee engagement and development programs to align with organizational goals and with employees' professional goals.
 Employee development programs, when done right, have proven to be great means of attracting and retaining the best talent.

-- Helps attract the best talent in the market
+- It helps attract the best talent in the market.

-- Improves profitability and growth of the business
+- It improves the profitability and growth of the business.

 However, creating an effective employee development plan is easier said than done.

-You can collect feedback and suggestions from your leaders and employees to get a clearer understanding.
-This helps create a priority list – which can guide you to make better decisions in the next course of action.
+You can collect feedback and suggestions from your leaders and employees to understand.
+This helps create a priority list – which can guide you to make better decisions.

 Every employee is different, including their strengths, weaknesses, skills, goals, and aspirations.
 That is why, when you design an employee development plan, it is important to understand what your employees' needs are and where they aspire to be.
 Again, using a survey tool like Empuls can help you easily collect inputs from employees and derive meaningful insights from it.

-Create a plan that meets Organizational and Employee needs
+3. Create a plan that meets organizational and employee needs

-Here are the five challenges that every organization must meet to make their employee development program more effective.
+Here are the steps every organization must follow to make their employee development program more effective.

 Historically, managers have always been the anchors for learning.
 Learning about the what, why, when, where, and how organizational working, technology, policies, and general best practices have always been through managers.
 However, off late, managers are overburdened and have lost the focus on mentoring and coaching.

-one-size-fits-all kinds of employee development plans that are highly structured are not relevant anymore.
+One-size-fits-all employee development plans that are highly structured are not relevant anymore.
 Each employee's career path, interests, and goals are different – and so are their learning needs.
-It’s extremely important for organizations to understand those needs and let them own, control, and self-direct their learning programs.
+Organizations need to understand those needs and own, control, and self-direct their learning programs.